nxhack/openwrt-node-packages/README.md

  Note: ICU currently supports only ***LITTLE ENDIAN***.

- Note: v12.6.0 currently not work snapshot.
+ Note: v12.6.0 v8 snapshot currently not work.

 ## homebridge on mips with kernel FPU emulation
 In many cases, it does not work because key generation is slow.